ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

 positions of the leftmost and rightmost elements in the subarray that we will partition.

+The partition function first puts the pivot at the leftmost position in the subarray.
+Then it moves the *left* and *right* pointers towards each other;
+until they both point to values which are unordered relative to the pivot value.
+Now the *left* and *right* values can be swapped, which puts them both in their correct partition.
+The loop continues until the *left* and *right* pointers have passed each other.

     function partition(arr, left, right, pivot) -> Int: swap arr[pivot] with arr[left]
         while left ≤ right: